This was a group assignment. To see the complete project, please visit the group page:

 In engineering terms, modularity improves:

-This part appears to be the servo-related module.
+This is the servo-related module.
 In the original pipette concept, a servo could be used to actuate a small movement such as pressing, lifting, dispensing, or positioning the pipette assembly.

 Even if the final application changed, the servo module remains important because it represents the interface between linear movement and local actuation.
 A machine does not only move in X and Y; often it also needs a local mechanism to actuate a tool.